sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Expecting client connection on %(address)s:%(port)s for the next passive request.
+:Message: Expecting client connection on %(address)s:%(port)s for the next %(mode)s passive request.
 :Groups: authenticated, informational, ftp
 :From version: 1.8.1
-:To version: None
 :Description: This event is raised by both normal and extended passive requests.
 :Data:
   :address: The network interface on which the passive connection is expected

+  :mode: PASV or EPSV values.

   :port: Port number on which passive connection was established.